 The Strategic Parking Plan recognizes that parking plays a significant role in shaping our city, our environmental quality, and our transportation choices.
 The plan offers parking tools and strategies that reflect these goals.
 The plan also presents an opportunity to coordinate outcomes with other city-wide and regional initiatives including the FasTracks transit system, transit-oriented development planning, the Denver Zoning Code and the Living Streets initiative.

 This report summarizes the first steps toward the development of the Strategic Parking Plan, which was to collect parking data in some of

 To do so, city staff identified 11 urban neighborhoods and collected parking supply and parking occupancy data during the time periods when those neighborhoods experienced the highest parking demand.
 The City and County then compiled information from the assessor’s office on the exact mix of businesses and residences in each of the areas studied, which was used to develop relationships between parking demand and land uses in each area.
 The analysis found that:

 The results of the study seems to suggest that a parking policy that focuses on sharing parking spaces between several land uses combined with on-street management strategies might better manage the overall parking supply.

 It should be noted that the parking occupancy information was collected during one observation of the peak period and therefore represents a “snapshot” of parking conditions in each neighborhood.

 Why does Parking Matter?

 Parking impacts all of us, whether we drive, walk, bike, or ride the bus.
 Parking influences our decisions of how we travel and where we go.
 Parking shapes the physical form of business and shopping areas, streets and neighborhoods.
 Parking is often the largest single use of land in cities.
 Parking is a valuable asset and always has an associated cost.

 Did you Know?

-Please call 311 to contact Parking & Mobility Services for additional information on parking studies or to request that an inventory be conducted.
+Please call 311 to contact Curbside & Parking for additional information on parking studies or to request that an inventory be conducted.